LivioDad/Multi-Agent-Lab/I_MQTT_Basics/I2_Two_Clients/README.md

 This implementation uses **two topics** to avoid reading back your own messages:
 - Ping subscribes to `topic1` and publishes to `topic2`
 - Pong subscribes to `topic2` and publishes to `topic1`

-(Using a single topic would require additional logic to ignore messages sent by oneself, e.g. checking client IDs or message metadata.)

 ### master.bat
 `master.bat` is provided to automatically start both agents without manually opening multiple terminals.